NorthernMagic/Ptera-Web-Guides/Server News & Info.md

 ## Latest Server News
 Here is the latest news on what is happening in our server!

-* Jaxon created more nether tunnels compatible with Bedrock players.
+* Server infrastructure has been updated
 * The server has 100+ new members
 * Increased server advertising to gain more players
-* New quickstart guides have been made and can be accessible via github
+* Guides have been updated to 1.19.4
-* 1.20 Archeology and biomes revealed
+* 1.20 Trails and Tales is nearing

-*News last updated on 2/16/2023*
+*News last updated on 3/23/2023*

 ## Minecraft Version
 Our server is always based off the latest version of Minecraft.
-Right now it's currently `1.19.3`.
+Right now it's currently `1.19.4`.
 Historically it takes around 2 weeks to for everything to be updated.

 Minecraft Bedrock users usually disregard, as being on the latest version of `1.19.xx` will get you access to our server.